A fun and easy way to make DIY Easter Eggs with Colorful Yarn

 – Tape (optional)

-Prepare the Plastic Easter Eggs
+Preparing the plastic Easter Eggs

 Alternately, you can skip taping your plastic egg shut and decorate the two halves separately.
 This way you can still open and fill the Easter Egg with goodies.
 (I have not tried this but, in theory, it should work, right?)

-Next, using your craft sticks, you want to spread a very thin layer of Tacky Glue over a small section of a plastic Easter Egg.
+Next, using your craft sticks, you will want to spread a very thin layer of Tacky Glue over a small section of a plastic Easter Egg.

-It really does not take much glue.
-Only enough to make the yarn stick to the plastic egg.
 Any more than that and you have a big glue mess on your hands.
 This does get a bit messy anyway but it just takes a little bit of practice.

 You can also glue several different strands at once.
 Have some fun with this and be creative!

-Oh, and I tried to use a hot glue gun on one of my eggs but the glue dried too quickly.
+Oh, and I tried to use a hot glue gun on one of my eggs but the glue dried much too quickly.
 Plus, I kept burning my fingers.
 The Tacky Glue, however, worked perfectly.

-Once your plastic Easter egg is completely covered with yarn, set it out to dry for a day or two.
 The beauty of these DIY Easter Eggs is that they last forever.
-Although, these Easter Eggs are definitely not edible lol.
+Although, obviously they are not edible!

 > GET THE E-BOOK <